Red blotchy skin problems

 What is Rosacea?

-Rosacea, sometimes referred to as acne rosacea, is a chronic skin condition recognized by redness and flushing in the face.
+Rosacea, sometimes referred to as acne rosacea, is a chronic skin condition recognized by facial redness and flushing in the face.
 Rosacea typically manifests as flushing and redness in the forehead, nose, cheeks, and chin.
 It affects both men and women, with women more frequently suffering from this condition.
 In addition, it’s more common in people with fair skin.
 Fortunately, rosacea treatment options exist that can eliminate or manage this frustrating condition!

 What are the symptoms of Rosacea?

-In addition to facial flushing and redness, rosacea symptoms typically include: Burning, itching, or stinging feelings in the face Dilated blood vessels (telangiectasia) on the surface of the skin Inflamed lesions with a yellow or white centre Eye and eyelid redness, accompanied by watery or dry eyes and a burning or gritty feeling
+In addition to facial flushing and facial redness, rosacea symptoms typically include: Burning, itching, or stinging feelings in the face Dilated blood vessels (telangiectasia) on the surface of the skin Inflamed lesions with a yellow or white centre Eye and eyelid redness, accompanied by watery or dry eyes and a burning or gritty feeling

 How Do I Clear Up Rosacea?